 Item no. Section no. Details of the draft Rules released for public consultation Respondent's comments SFC's response 68 General Exemption regarding professional clients [CC] The Consumer Council believes it may not be possible to make a clear distinction between various types of investors.
-Though some general benchmark, such as the size of their investments and their investment patterns may serve to characterise each class of investors, the distinction is not mutually exclusive: a professional investor could sometimes be a retail investor and vice versa. consultation on the draft Securities and Futures 69.
-General Other suggestions [ISD] Suggestions further detailed clarification on Instruction and Requests from clients; The Rules now specify that clients' agreement must be obtained in writing wherever appropriate. - the inclusion of Proforma Statements; and It is considered more appropriate to specify only the minimum contents (neither the existing SO nor HKEx Rules have ever included any proforma statements). - to consider the replacement of contract note, receipt and statement of account with a Combined Statement with effect from 2003
+Though some general benchmark, such as the size of their investments and their investment patterns may serve to characterise each class of investors, the distinction is not mutually exclusive: a professional investor could sometimes be a retail investor and vice versa.
+This is considered as part of a separate market consultation on the draft Securities and Futures (Professional Investor) Rules.
+69 General Other suggestions [ISD] Suggestions - further detailed clarification on Instruction and Requests from clients; The Rules now specify that clients' agreement must be obtained in writing wherever appropriate. - the inclusion of Proforma Statements; and It is considered more appropriate to specify only the minimum contents (neither the existing SO nor HKEx Rules have ever included any proforma statements). - to consider the replacement of contract note, receipt and statement of account with a Combined Statement with effect from 2003 This is already possible, though not made mandatory, under these Rules.